Here are the best rat trap ever that work and will have you clearing out your infestation FAST!

 Here are my thoughts about the Best Electric Rat Zapper.

-Do NOT use an electric rat trap in a location where a pet or child could activate the electric circuit!
+Do NOT in a location where a pet or child could activate the electric circuit!

 It is easy to set a Havahart trap and there is no danger to your pets if they enter the trap.